Glossary

 - Title

-- The evidence of right which a person has to the ownership and possession of land.
-Commonly considered as a history of rights.
+- The evidence of the right a person has to the ownership and possession of land.
+Commonly considered a history of rights.

-- A policy that protects the buyer, the mortgagee or other party against losses.
+- A written contract of title insurance that protects the buyer, the mortgagee, or another party against covered title losses.
+Lender and owner policies protect different interests.

 - Tract